 - Obtained title and programme;

-- Graduation date (please note that this date should be before the start of the academic year;
+- Official graduation date (please note that this date should be before the start of the academic year;

-- Signature of the authorized person of the graduation institute.
+- Signature and title of the authorized person of the graduation institute.

 Please hand/send in the original graduation statement, we do not accept a (certified) photocopy of the graduation statement.
 Attached to the graduation statement we need a certified photocopy of your final transcript of records in the original language and when this is not English/Dutch an official translation in English/Dutch.